Houthis threaten more attacks against Western warships

 Yemen’s Houthi militia has stated it plans more attacks on United States and British warships.

-The Iran-backed group’s statement, released on Wednesday, said all US and British warships participating in “aggression” against Yemen are targets.
+The Iran-aligned group’s statement, released on Wednesday, said all US and British warships participating in “aggression” against Yemen are targets.
 The statement stoked concern over the simmering tensions in the region as well as increased disruption to world trade.

 Keep readinglist of 4 items